 Children at St Clement Danes love to write and we try to ensure that it is celebrated at every possible moment.
-To ensure that children are able to acquire the skills of writing we use the VCOP method.
-We have short daily lessons on a different aspect of VCOP.
-For example building up the children’s knowledge of a variety of ambitious vocabulary.
-Understanding the use of connectives and openers and how it affects the sentence structure.
-Plus using punctuation correctly and for effect.
-Teacher’s then expect to see the use of VCOP in the children’s independent writing.
+We have short daily lessons on a different aspect of grammar, punctuation and spelling, for example building up the children’s knowledge of a variety of ambitious vocabulary; understanding the use of conjunctions and openers and how these affect sentence structure.
+Teachers then expect to see grammar, punctuation and spelling used accurately in children’s independent writing.

-Different genres of fiction, non-fiction and poetry have been allocated to different year groups.
-Teachers plan creatively and try to use cross-curricular links to ensure that children have a solid experience of all text types.
-Children work through small writing tasks in the week and build up to a Big Write on a Friday.
-This is a longer session where children either work on a piece of writing related to our whole school talk topic, they create an extended piece related to that week’s text type or they produce a piece of writing using a stimulus.
+Different genres of fiction, non-fiction and poetry are taught in different year groups.
+Teachers plan creatively and use cross-curricular links to ensure that children have a solid experience of all text types.
+Children work through small writing tasks in the week which then build up into extended pieces of writing.
 This enables teachers to see how well the children write independently and put into practice the skills which have been taught.

 How do we teach handwriting?

 At St Clement Danes we have high expectations for handwriting in all subjects.
 Handwriting is taught daily for 15 minutes.
-We have awards at different levels: Beginner Scribe (Reception), Apprentice Scribe, Junior Scribe (KS1), Scribe, Senior Scribe and Master Scribe (KS2)
+Pupils achieve scribe certificates and pen licences when they are ready to use a pen.

 In Reception the children are taught to form printed letters correctly.
-In Year One the children are encouraged to write on the line, begin to make their handwriting smaller, using finger spaces so that their work can be clearly read.
-In Year One and Two the children who are ready are taught how to join up their writing and by the end of Year Two it is expected that most children will be joining up in all their work.
+In Year 1 the children are encouraged to write on the line, begin to make their handwriting smaller, using finger spaces so that their work can be clearly read.
+In Year 1 and 2 the children who are ready are taught how to join up their writing and by the end of Year 2 it is expected that most children will be joining up in all their work.

-In Key Stage Two the aim is for all children to be writing in a neat cursive style by starting the join on the line.
-Children who achieve Scribe status receive a pen, which we hope is achieved by the end of Year 3.
+In Key Stage 2 the aim is for all children to be writing in a neat cursive style by starting the join on the line.
+Children who achieve Scribe status receive a pen, which we expect all pupils to achieve by the end of Year 3.

 How do we teach speaking and listening?

 Talk is vital to improving children’s literacy skills.
 In class we always encourage children to speak in full sentences and to take part in discussions or debates.
-We send home Talk Topics to encourage parents to talk to their children and to find time to discuss issues.
+Our speech and language practitioner works with individuals and groups throughout the school.

 St Clement Danes bursts with creative children who love to take part in performances and drama projects.
 Due to our location we have many opportunities to work with music and drama groups.
-For example Year 5 worked with the Shakespeare Project and alongside Year 4 they worked with the Endymion music group.
-We have many in-school performances throughout the year including a poetry recital, we perform an annual pantomime at the Peacock Theatre, a performance for Oranges and Lemons at St Clement Danes Church and an end of year play at The Royal Opera House.
+For example Year 5 work with the Primary Shakespeare Project and Year 6 work with the Rambert Dance Company.
+We have many school performances throughout the year including a poetry recital, class performances for the annual Oranges and Lemons Festival at St Clement Danes Church and an end of year performance at the Peacock Theatre.